nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Translations

-You can export tranlsations as CSV from the "Translations" menu in the dialogue editor.
+You can export translations as CSV from the "Translations" menu in the dialogue editor.

 This will find any unique dialogue lines or response prompts and add them to a list.
 If an ID is specified for the line (eg. `[ID:SOME_KEY]`) then that will be used as the translation key, otherwise the dialogue/prompt itself will be.